Supply chain service levels

 Service level is one of the most important but least understood supply chain concepts.
-Service level plays two important roles in inventory management:
+Supply chain service levels play two important roles in inventory management:

 The problem is that the metrics used for the first are usually not the metrics used for the second.
 And although they might sound similar, they are often measuring something very different.